DignitySAMP/vilt-images/README.md

     - deleting purges all images

   - ability to make albums private or public
+  - add filter component to albums

+  - make filters work
+  - properly test filters using debugbar
+    -> avoid n+1 and other inefficient collections
+        -> implement resources if necessary

   - image tags?
     - can be used for better 'similar' images?